Last updated on August 29, 2025

 Apex of Power | Illustration by Svetlin Velinov

 Power levels can be a helpful way to compare the relative power of your deck to those of your opponents.
-When used correctly, this ranking system’s goal is to create games that are more fun for everyone because each deck involved has around the same chance of winning and nobody steamrolls the competition.
-That said, not everyone has the exact same thoughts on what each power-level means, so it might still be worth having a rule 0 discussion with your playgroup to make sure everyone is on the same page.
+When used correctly, this ranking systemโs goal is to create games that are more fun for everyone.
+A good game is usually when each deck involved has around the same chance of winning and nobody steamrolls the competition.
+That said, it is still worth it to have a rule 0 discussion with your playgroup to make sure everyone is on the same page.

-It’s also worth noting that this tiered system has the negative side effect of making more casual decks seem “worse” than others.
-This can somewhat defeat the original intention of the format as a fun place to play the cards you like but don’t have a home elsewhere.
-If you have more fun building decks specifically around themes or cards that you love, don’t worry if it’s technically a 4.
-Just do what’s the most fun for you.
+One negative side effect numbered brackets or power levels is that it makes more casual decks seem โworseโ than others.
+This can somewhat defeat the original intention of the format as a fun place to play the cards you like but donโt have a home elsewhere.
+If you have more fun building decks specifically around themes or cards that you love, that's the correct weight class to build for.
+Not every one wants to play competitive Commander and that's good.

 What is your opinion on power levels?
-Is there a better method that could be used to determine relative strength?
-Do you find turncounts a reliable way to measure a deck’s power level?
-Let me know in the comments or on Draftsim’s Twitter.
+What kind of cards determine relative strength?
+Do you find turncounts a reliable way to measure a deckโs power level?
+What about a player's ability, should that factor into the bracket/power level discussion?
+Let me know in the comments or on Draftsimโs Twitter.

 Thank you for reading and see you next time!